The Easiest IF Function Google Sheets Guide

 Wrapping Up

-Now that you’ve read through our easy IF Function Google Sheets guide, we hope you have a better grasp on this concept!
+Now that you’ve read through my easy IF Function Google Sheets guide, I hope you have a better grasp of this concept!
 Thinking of improving your Google Sheets expertise even more?
 There’s never been a better time to get ahead of the curve with Udemy’s range of courses!

 Also, be sure to check out the following Google Sheets functions tutorials: